 Below are the things that you need to become a vendor at a flea market.

-Need a Tax certificate
+1. Need to have a Tax certificate

 In most states, you need a tax certificate before you are allowed to sell at a flea market.